firebase/genkit/docs/get-started.md

     1. Choose default answers to the rest of the questions, which will initialize your project folder with some sample code.

-    The `genkit init` command creates a sample source file, `index.ts`.
-This is your project's entry point, where you configure Genkit for your project, configure the plugins you want to load and export your AI flows and other resources you've defined.
-The sample file contains a config that loads a plugin to support the model provider you chose earlier.
-It also contains a single flow, `menuSuggestionFlow`, that prompts an LLM to suggest an item for a restaurant with a given theme.
+    The `genkit init` command creates a sample source file, `index.ts`, which defines a single flow, `menuSuggestionFlow`, that prompts an LLM to suggest an item for a restaurant with a given theme.

+    This file looks something like the following (the plugin configuration steps might look different if you selected Vertex AI):

     ```ts
     import * as z from 'zod';